Daniel arap Moi: Early life and entry into politics

 Moi was born Toroitich arap (son of) Moi, Toroitich meaning "welcome home the cattle", in the Rift Valley village of Kuriengwo, which is now in Sacho division of Baringo County.
 Moi's father, Kimoi arap Chebii, died in 1928.
 Moi was only four then and little is known about his mother, Kabon.
 What is known is that Tuitoek, his elder brother, became his guardian.
+He proceeded to live with the Chesire family, his relatives, under the matriarch, Elizabeth Chesire.
+Reuben Chesire and Zipporah Kittony grew up with him at the home.
 Moi was one of the herdsboys from Sacho location recommended to join the new Africa Inland Mission (AIM) School at Kabartonjo in 1934 before it was shifted to Kapsabet.
 He was from the Tugen sub-group of the Kalenjin people.

 At the African Mission School at Kabartonjo, Moi became a Christian and adopted the name Daniel.
 Moi attended Tambach Teachers Training College after its relocation from Kabartonjo from 1945 to 1947.
 This is after the colonial government denied him a chance to enroll at Alliance High School.
 He later attended Kagumo Teacher's College, and taught classes at Tambach Teacher's Training College.
 Later he became the headmaster of a school in the Keiyo District.
 He worked as a teacher from 1946 until 1955.

 Moi entered politics in 1955 when he was elected Member of the Legislative Council for Rift Valley.
 He was the chosen replacement of Dr. John ole Tameno, the former representative who had had to quit due to heavy drinking and suspected connections to the freedom movement.
 In 1957 Moi was re-elected Member of the Legislative Council for Rift Valley.
 Moi was part of the Kenyan delegation at the Lancaster House Conferences in London, which drafted the country's first post-independence constitution, and in 1961, he became Minister of Education in the pre-independence government.

 In 1960 he founded the Kenya African Democratic Union (KADU) with Ronald Ngala as a political alternative to the Kenya African National Union (KANU) led by Jomo Kenyatta.
 KADU pressed for a federalist constitution, while KANU was in favour of a centralized government.
 The advantage lay with the numerically stronger KANU, and the first post-independence constitution emphasised national unity, structuring the country as a unitary state.